Alvarito1995/Mite-Detection-/README.md

 ```

 7. In order to carry out the multiple sequence alignment the `mafft` code was used to obtain the **.phy** file.
-8. Then IQtree was used by typing `iqtree -b 1000 -s DOC.phy -nt 4` in the terminal, for a 1000 boostrap analysis (if you want less-fiable but quick result, just use less boostraps), and you will obtain a **.treefile** file that can be analysed online in xxx looking for nodes between your sequence of interest (mPIF in this case), with your input sequences with at least 70 as a value (70%).
+8. Then IQtree was used by typing `iqtree -b 1000 -s DOC.phy -nt 4` in the terminal, for a 1000 bootstrap analysis (if you want less-fiable but quick result, just use less bootstraps), and you will obtain a **.treefile** file that can be analysed online in [IcyTree](Icytree.org) looking for nodes between your sequence of interest (mPIF1 in this case), with your input sequences with at least 70 as a value (70%).
 9. Finally, to carry out the drought-related MITEs identification in promoters, we select the more similar sequences with mPIF1.[^5]

 Other analysis that you can carry out in this field, is the estatistical analysis of MITEs in your genome by using MiteTracker and RStudio with the TE package.

-***SETING THIS UP YET***
+***SETING THIS UP (YET)***